makrai/notes/qiu2003-pretrained-nlp-survey.md

 * assumes some observed pairs of text that are more semantically similar than
 * Compared to LM, CTL usually has less computational complexity, and therefore
 * Collobert+ [24] proposed pairwise ranking task to distinguish real and fake phrases.
-The model need to predict a higher score for legal phrase than an
+The model need to predict a higher score for legal phrase
-* Mnih and Kavukcuoglu [118] trained word embeddings efficiently with Noise-Contrastive Estimation (NCE) [51], which trains a binary classifier to
+* Mnih and Kavukcuoglu [118] trained word embeddings efficiently with Noise-Contrastive Estimation (NCE) [51], which trains a binary classifier
 * idea of NCE is also used in the well-known word2vec embedding [116]
 * recently proposed CTL tasks in the following paragraphs

 #### Deep InfoMax (DIM) [59]

 * original proposed for images
 * maximizing the mutual information between an image representation and local regions of the image
 * Kong+ [83] applied DIM to language representation learning

 #### Replaced Token Detection (RTD)

 * the same as NCE but predicts whether a token is replaced given its context
 * CBOW with negative sampling (CBOW-NS) [116] can be viewed as a simple version
 * ELECTRA [22] utilizing a generator to replacing some tokens of a sequence
   * generator G and a discriminator D are trained following a two-stage
     1. Train only the generator with MLM task for n 1 steps;
-    1. Initialize the weights of the discriminator with the weights of the G
+    1. Initialize the weights of the discriminator with the weights of G
   * Then train the discriminator with a discriminative task keeping G frozen
   * G is thrown after pre-training, and only D be fine-tuned on downstream
 * RTD is also an alternative solution for the mismatch problem the network sees [MASK] during pre-training but not when being fine-tuned in downstream tasks
 * Similarly, WKLM [188] replaces words on the entity-level instead of token-lev
-  * replaces entity mentions with names of other entities of the same type and
+  * replaces entity mentions with names of other entities of the same type

 #### Next Sentence Prediction (NSP).
 Punctuations are natural separators